pluralsight/pando-rfcs/text/0000-icons.md

 ## Direct to SVG file (React App built with CRA)

-Note that this requires appropriate application build tooling in order to properly handle the import.
+Note that this requires appropriate application build tooling in order to properly handle the import, which CRA includes by default.

 ```jsx
 import { ReactComponent as BookmarkIcon } from '@pluralsight/icons/svg/bookmark.svg'